israman30/NewsApp/README.md

 # NewsApp
-This is a news app project
+Check the latest news with the news app :news:

 ## This app provides the latest news